 2. Shamian Island

-Guangzhou, China - November 7, 2015: Scenic buildings of colonial architecture on Shamian Island.
-Guangzhou is a popular tourist destination of Asia.
+Guangzhou, China: Scenic buildings of colonial architecture on Shamian Island.

-Guangzhou, China – November 7, 2015: Scenic buildings of colonial architecture on Shamian Island.
-Guangzhou is a popular tourist destination of Asia.
+Guangzhou, China: Scenic buildings of colonial architecture on Shamian Island.

 Shamian Island is a historical area that serves as a tranquil escape from Guangzhou’s bustling city life, with tree-lined streets, European architecture, and quiet gardens.
 Once a strategic trade center, it now hosts a variety of cafes and boutiques.